laziestcoder/devOps-2105-2021-April/01/README.md

 * **CIDR (Classless Inter Domain Routing)**: *It is a set of Internet protocol (IP) standards that is used to create unique identifiers for networks and individual devices.
 The IP addresses allow particular information packets to be sent to specific computers.*

+* **Netcat webserver**: *The Netcat utility program supports a wide range of commands to manage networks and monitor the flow of traffic data between systems.*

 ## Goal:
 * Docker
 * Kubernetes